TJones305/GXBC_2020/README.md

 - Link with myClubhouse:

 Gerrard's Cross Bowls Club have a second site which is aimed at current members and requires credentials to access.
-On the myClubhouse site members can currently access membership options, submit competition entries & payment for both forementioned.
+On the myClubhouse site, members can currently access membership options, submit competition entries & pay for both forementioned.
-It is the club's wish that the sign in functionality is embedded in the member's section instead of a button which links to the site.
-Similarly to the Live score function I belive this is a possibility in the future, however at this point in time I haven't the knowledge required for this task, however I plan to return in the future once I have this knowledge and add the function to the site.
+It is the club's wish that the sign in functionality is added in the member's section instead of a button which links to the site.
+Similarly to the Live score function I belive this is a possibility in the future, however at this point in time I haven't the knowledge required for this task.